Did you know there are actually two ways to speak French?

 There are actually very few expressions that can’t be said more than one way in French.
 For the most part, conversational French is just made up of a variety of ways to say the same thing.

 However, if you’re willing to learn about the basic familiar conversational terms that I’ll show you here, you’ll be able to practice them and recognize them when the time comes.
+You can also learn more about them by watching authentic French content on FluentU.

 2. Basic Conversational French Expressions from Formal to Familiar